 Youngsters in the Religious School decorate the UT sukkah with their handmade creations.
 All families and children have a chance during the 8 days of Sukkot to enter the sukkah, say blessings and partake of earth’s bounty.

-The entire congregation comes together to light the menorah, feast on latkes with all the trimmings, sing Hanukkah songs with our student cantor and musicians, and, in the glow of the Hanukkah candles, reflect on the meaning of the holiday.
+The entire congregation comes together to light the menorah, feast on latkes with all the trimmings, sing Hanukkah songs with our student cantor and musicians, and, in the glow of the Chanukah candles, reflect on the meaning of the holiday.

 The topsy-turvy Purim carnival includes games, hamentaschen, performances, and a wild Purim-shpiel during which everyone enjoys drowning out the name of Hamen.
 Children (and most adults) dress up in fantastic costumes as Queen Esther, Mordechai, Hamen and others making this easily the most colorful day of the year.